 If unsure whether the policy is on a claims made basis, seek confirmation from the insurance adviser.

-Do I need insurance cover if I have stopped trading?
+Do I need insurance cover if I’ve stopped trading?

 Insurance cover may still be necessary even after stopping trading.